mpflynnx/csapp3e/section2/practice-problems/problem2-47.md

 ||Sign Bit|2^1 (2) |2^0 (1) |.|2^-1 (1/2)|2^-2 (1/4)|binary value
 [d.](#d)|0 |0 |0 |.  | 1|1|d: 1 - Bias

-- Find f : The value of the fraction

-- Fraction recap
+If exponent all zeros.
+Use denormalized form d: 1 - Bias

+1. e = 2^0 = 1
+2. Calculate E for denormalized values:
+    - k = 2
+    - Bias = 2^(k-1) - 1
+    - 2^(2-1) = 2^1 = 2
+    - 2 - 1 = 1
+    - bias is 1.
+    - E = 1 - bias = 1 - 1 = 0
+3. Calculate 2^E:
+    - E = 0
+    - 2^0 = 1
-- 1/2 + 1/4 = 3/4
+    - 2^E = 1
+4. Calculate f:

-1. Find the prime factorization of each number.
+    - Find the prime factorization of each number.
 (Break each number down into a product of prime numbers).
     - 2 = 2^1
     - 4 = 2 x 2 = 2^2
     - The only prime factor is 2

-2. For each prime factor, identify the highest power (the most times it appears) in any of the factorizations.
+    - For each prime factor, identify the highest power (the most times it appears) in any of the factorizations.
     - The highest is 2^2 = 4 this is the common denominator
-3. For 1/2: To change the denominator from 2 to 4, we multiply both the numerator and the denominator by 2:
+    - For 1/2: To change the denominator from 2 to 4, we multiply both the numerator and the denominator by 2:
     - 1/2 = 1 x 2 / 2 x 2 = 2 / 4
-4. Now that all fractions have the same denominator, we can add their numerators:
+    - Now that all fractions have the same denominator, we can add their numerators:
     - 2/4 + 1/4  = 3/4
     - Therefore: 1/2 + 1/4 = 3/4
+5. Calculate M for denormalized Values:
+    - M = f
+    - fractional part f is 3/4
+    - M = 3/4
+6. Calculate 2^E x M:
+    - 2^E x M = 2^0 x 3/4
+    - E = 0
+    - M = 3/4
+    - 2^0 = 1
+    - 1 x 3/4 = 3/4
+    - 2^E x M = 3/4
+7. Calculate V
+    - V = 3/4
+8. Calculate Decimal
+    - 3/4 to floating point number is 0.75

 ##### e.